B2 First: adverb + adjective collocations

 I'm absolutely exhausted.

 Some common gradable adjectives are: tired, good, bad, surprised, angry and hungry.
-These are used with adverbs such as very, extremely, incredibly, terribly, awfully, fairly, and a bit.
+There are lots of adverbs you can use with these.
+For example: very, extremely, incredibly, terribly, awfully, fairly, and a bit.

 Some common ungradable adjectives are: exhausted, fantastic, awful, amazed, furious and starving.
-These are used with adverbs such as absolutely, completely, totally, and utterly
+There are four main adverbs we use with these: absolutely, completely, totally, and utterly.

 That's a really interesting/fascinating book.